-21.11 The Employer shall provide to the Union individual bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union.

-- 21.12 (a) The Employer agrees to provide locker space. - (b) The Employer agrees to provide a dining area where uninterrupted meals may be taken except in the case of emergency. - (c) The Employer agrees to provide parking spaces within fifty (50) yards of the staff or main exits for employees working the evening and night shifts.
+- 21.11 The Employer shall provide to the Union individual bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union. - 21.12 Pay Days - (a) Pay periods shall be bi-weekly.
+The Employer will provide each employee with an itemized statement. - (b) Upon termination, an employee will be paid their final pay and their vacation pay on the regular pay day. - 21.13 (a) The Employer agrees to provide locker space. - (b) The Employer agrees to provide a dining area where uninterrupted meals may be taken except in cases of emergency. - (c) The Employer agrees to provide parking spaces within fifty (50) yards of the staff or main exits for employees working the evening and night shifts after 1900 hours. - (d) The Union will be provided with a locked filing cabinet in a location within the home where it can be accessed whenever necessary.